Online Colleges in Mississippi

 The ideal types of financial aid are grants and scholarships, which do not have to be repaid.

-The state of Mississippi provides more than $40 million each year for residents to pursue higher education.
+The state of Mississippi provides millions of dollars in aid each year to help residents pursue higher education.
 The following programs are offered to support residents:

-- Mississippi Tuition Assistance Grant (MTAG) – Must have a GPA of 2.5 or higher and score at least a 15 on the ACT / 720 on the SAT; Must not be eligible for full Pell Grant; $500 per year for freshmen and sophomores, $1000 per year for juniors and seniors
+- Mississippi Tuition Assistance Grant (MTAG) – Must have a GPA of 2.5 or higher and score at least a 15 on the ACT; Must not be eligible for full Pell Grant; $500 per year for freshmen and sophomores, $1000 per year for juniors and seniors

-- Higher Education Legislative Plan for Needy Students (HELP) – Must have a GPA of 2.5 or higher and score at least a 20 on the ACT; Must complete HELP Core Curriculum
+- Higher Education Legislative Plan for Needy Students (HELP) – Must have a GPA of 2.5 or higher and score at least a 20 on the ACT; Must complete HELP Core Curriculum; Must meet income limitations; Covers full tuition and fees

-- Mississippi Law Enforcement Officers & Firemen Scholarship – For dependent children and spouses of a law enforcement officer or fire fighter who died or become permanently disabled while on duty
+- Mississippi Law Enforcement Officers & Firemen Scholarship – For dependent children and spouses of a law enforcement officer or fire-fighter who died or become permanently disabled while on duty; Covers full tuition and fees

-- Nissan Scholarship – Must have a GPA of 2.5 or higher and score at least a 20 on the ACT / 940 on the SAT; Must demonstrate leadership abilities through participation in extracurricular activities; Essay required
+- Nissan Scholarship – Must have a GPA of 2.5 or higher and score at least a 20 on the ACT / 940 on the SAT; Must demonstrate leadership abilities through participation in extracurricular activities; Essay required; Covers full tuition and fees

-The state also offers forgivable loans for teachers and nurses, and those pursuing specific graduate degrees.
+The state also offers forgivable loans for teachers and nurses and some related fields.
 To receive this type of loan, a student must sign a contract agreeing to work for a certain period of time in a certain area.
-Once they complete the obligation, their student loans will be forgiven.
+Once they complete the obligation, the student loans will be forgiven.

 There are also privately funded scholarships available to Mississippians.
 Here are a few: